IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-row-layout.md

 ### Layout Configurator

 Sometimes when configuring a column layout it might be a challenge to calculate and set the proper `ColStart` and `ColEnd` or `RowStart` and `RowEnd`.
 Especially when there are a lot of columns in a single layout.
-That is why we have created a small configurator, so you can easily do that and have a similar preview of how it would look inside the igxGrid when applied.
+That is why we have created a small configurator, so you can easily do that and have a similar preview of how it would look inside the `{ComponentName}` when applied.
 You can do the following interactions with it:

 * Set number of rows for the whole configuration.
 All layouts must have the same amount of rows.
 * Add/Remove column layouts by clicking the `Add Layout` chip or reordering them by dragging a layout chip left/right.